ernop/slay-the-spire-harness/README.md

  - don't repeatedly choose the same exact action.
  - later - identical full fight state evaluation
  - compare MC results to repeatedly playing the real fight to get the same result distributions - the only way to really validate.
- - console mode so you can "play" from cmdline.
-This is necessary to find bugs and generate more tests.
   - if you have A with children B and C and are calculating values, if B_v < A_v (by direct HP analysis) there is no reason to completely calculate its value; just return A as bestchild.
  - evolve needs structure adjustments.  ef can modify itself with more work.
  - minimal example of C/RC situation and verify that all paths are considered
  - why isn't it finding all good lines?